JackChanel/AtomCSS/README.md

 ## 👋Welcome to use AtomCSS
 AtomCSS is a CSS atomic library that can be imported directly into a project without any build tools.
-Its style naming style is based on the [Quasar](https://quasar.dev/introduction-to-quasar Quasar) framework.But you can use it anywhere!👓
+Its style naming style is based on the [Quasar framework](https://quasar.dev/introduction-to-quasar).
+But you can use it anywhere! 👓
 ### Advantages
 📦 Small file size <br>
 🐣 Strong compatibility <br>